-- 42. We are committed to opening our application process as early as possible, and before term starts, but this can be impacted by external factors as the source of this funding is the Scottish Government.
-Updates on Funds will be published on the Discretionary and Childcare Funding section of the UWS website from July each year. - 43.
-We are unable to finalise an application without a current student funding award notice, so students should prioritise applying for SAAS (or equivalent). - 44.
-While we encourage early applications, and endeavour to finalise the assessment of applications quickly, funds will only be released after enrolment takes place, classes commence, and attendance can be confirmed. - 45.
+- 60. We are committed to opening our application process as early as possible, and before term starts, but this can be impacted by external factors as the source of this funding is the Scottish Government.
+Updates on Funds will be published on the Discretionary and Childcare Funding section of the UWS website from July each year. - 61.
+We are unable to finalise an application without a current student funding award notice, so students should prioritise applying for SAAS (or equivalent). - 62.
+While we encourage early applications, and endeavour to finalise the assessment of applications quickly, funds will only be released after enrolment takes place, classes commence, and attendance can be confirmed. - 63.
 Applications will be available to download from the Discretionary and Childcare Funding section of the UWS website.
-These should be completed digitally.

-- 46. Students should complete all relevant sections of the application and include the required supporting evidence.
+These should be completed digitally. - 64.
+Students should complete all relevant sections of the application and include the required supporting evidence.
 Guidance notes for completing the application can be obtained via the Discretionary and Childcare Funding section of the UWS website.
-It is recommended that all students use the guidance notes as this will help ensure applications are completed correctly, which means they can be assessed more quickly. - 47.
+It is recommended that all students use the guidance notes as this will help ensure applications are completed correctly, which means they can be assessed more quickly. - 65.
+When also applying for support with childcare costs, the additional Childcare Provider Form should be completed by the childcare provider and returned to the student for submission with the main application.
+The childcare form is also available to download from the Discretionary and Childcare Funding section of the UWS website.
+Students should ask their childcare provider(s) to complete the form digitally and return it to them, ready for the student to submit it with their application and evidence to Funding & Advice. - 66.
 Students can contact the Funding & Advice team with questions about any aspect of the fund procedures or the application process.
-The best way to contact us is via email at fundingadvice@uws.ac.uk - 48.
-Students can make an appointment to speak with a Funding Advisor by contacting the Student Hub where they would prefer to discuss their application or any aspect of the fund with an Adviser. - 49.
-Students should ensure that the information provided is accurate. - 50.
+The best way to contact us is via email at fundingadvice@uws.ac.uk

+- 67. Students can make an appointment to speak with a Funding Advisor by contacting the Student Hub where they would prefer to discuss their application or any aspect of the fund with an Adviser. - 68.
+Students should ensure that the information provided is accurate. - 69.
 A percentage of random checks will be carried out on awards for audit purposes.
 Any fraudulent claims will be reported to the relevant authorities and may result in disciplinary proceedings in accordance with the University Code of Discipline.